GPDR tips for small business is the key topic of this article.

 • What are the purposes of the use of the collected data;

-• How you satisfy the rights of data subjects (as defined in GDPR).
+• How do you satisfy the rights of data subjects (as defined in GDPR)?

-My last tip is: look up privacy policies of large corporations from your industry or run a business similar to yours and see if you have missed out on any points.
+My last tip is: to look up the privacy policies of large corporations from your industry or run a business similar to yours and see if you have missed out on any points.

 3. Sign a data processing agreement with your website host and other parties that access your data.